Ceviche9/med-api/README.md

-# API Voll Med
+# Med-api

-Rest API for a medical clinic app (Voll Med)
+Med-api is a fictional medical clinic that needs an application for appointment management.
+The application should have functionalities that allow the registration of doctors and patients, as well as the scheduling and cancellation of appointments.

 ## 🏦 About the project